Achievable logoAchievable logo

 Virus structure

-Viruses are remarkably small, often about 100 times smaller than bacteria and up to 1000 times smaller than eukaryotic cells.
-Their defining feature is a protein coat housing the genetic material, which can be DNA or RNA, either single- or double-stranded.
+Viruses are extremely small - often about 100 times smaller than bacteria and up to 1000 times smaller than eukaryotic cells.
+Their defining feature is a protein coat that surrounds genetic material.
+This genetic material can be DNA or RNA, and it may be single- or double-stranded.

 Rabies virus structure with ssRNA core, envelope, and helical capsid